vvscode/docs/docs/voice/voice-for-js/instant-messaging-2.md

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "If a recipient is online on one or multiple devices, the delivery report listener will only be called once on the first delivery receipt.", "title": "Note"
+> If a recipient is online on one or multiple devices, the delivery report listener will only be called once on the first delivery receipt.
-}
-[/block]

 In order to remove a specific event listener, use the method `removeEventListener()`
 ```javascript
 // Define a custom event listener object